-In a dusty corner of a shantytown, a young African boy, dressed in ragged clothes, dances, sings, and plays a "blik kitaar" crafted from an old Mobiloil can.
-Too poor to afford a real guitar, heβs fashioned one from scraps found at the local dump, the can still bearing the faded iconic Pegasus logo.
-As his fingers strum its surface, the air fills with a sound that is unmistakably African.
-The unique rhythm and sound produced from this home made guitar echoes the spirit and soul of South Africa itself.
+In a dusty corner of a shantytown, a young African boy, dressed in ragged clothes, dances, sings, and plays a "blik kitaar" home made from an old Mobiloil can.
+Too poor to afford a real guitar, heโs fashioned one from scraps found at the local dump, the can still bearing the faded iconic Pegasus logo.
+As his fingers strum the strings (if not of nylon) are made from unraveled bycycle brake wire, the air fills with a sound that is unmistakably African.
+The โblik kitaarโ is mainly found in South Africa, Botswana and Namibia.
+The unique rhythm and sound produced from this home made guitar echoes the spirit and soul of Southern Africa itself.

 Behind him, a weathered corrugated iron fence stretches into the distance, with his modest home just visible beyond.